-To me, the thing to do is to look at the numbers.
+Rather than reacting emotionally we have to look at the numbers to make sense of this.
 The overall risk to Dutch cyclists (it's on page two of the document) of a "head/brain injury" is 153 per billion kilometres ridden.
 That means that one such injury is one per 6.5 million kilometres ridden.

 On average, every Dutch person makes a trip by bicycle 5.6 times per week.
 This works out as an average across the whole population of 2.5 km cycled every day.
 That's the highest figure for any population in the world.
 If we assume that people cycle every day of their lives to the age of 80, and that they cycle that 2.5 km every day of their life, they will ride a bike for a total of 73000 km during their lifetime.
 Divide it into 6.5 million and you find a figure that a typical Dutch cyclist can expect a "head/brain injury" once every 90 lifetimes.